 I hurt my back at work and now my claim is denied?

 Good luck getting the insurance companies to do the right thing.
 Our experience shows they pay for a short period of time and then send you to an “independent” medical examination.
-Insurance company doctors find any excuse to say it is not work-related or that an employee has fully healed.
+Insurance company doctors find any excuse to say it is not job-related or that an employee has fully healed.
 Insurance companies do not want to accept these claims because they know how much money will need to be paid out.

 We recommend speaking with an experienced workers’ comp lawyer whenever you hurt your back at work.
 This is especially true if your doctor believes that disability could be permanent.
 Many of our clients opt to settle these claims for a lump sum cash payment and give up their jobs.
 It is also critical that any unfair denials are challenged so that appropriate financial compensation is paid.